A black Wells Fargo branch manager can go to trial on her claims of pay discrimination and retaliation, a federal judge in Texas ruled Feb. 7.

 Routine performance evaluations clued Sims into a pay equity issue.
 After learning a male subordinate was earning a higher salary, Sims collected salary information on male, non-black branch managers.
 She says when she complained to her boss and human resources about the disparities she found, she was demoted and moved to a new branch.

 Sims filed suit in the U.S. District Court for the Southern District of Texas in September 2016, claiming race and gender discrimination and retaliation in violation of Title VII of the 1964 Civil Rights Act and a violation of the Equal Pay Act.
 Wells Fargo moved for dismissal of all of her claims.

 Miller cited to Sims’ research several times in his opinion.
 Even where Wells Fargo provided nondiscriminatory reasons for the pay disparity and later demotion, Miller said the contrary information Sims had compiled and submitted created a genuine factual issue that would have to be resolved at trial.

-Attorneys for the parties didn’t immediately respond to Bloomberg Law’s request for comment.
+Counsel for Wells Fargo didn’t immediately respond to Bloomberg Law’s request for comment.

 The case is Sims v.
 Wells Fargo, N.A., S.D.
 Tex., No. 4:16-cv-03212, summary judgment denied 2/7/18.

 To contact the reporter on this story: Porter Wells at firstname.lastname@example.org